kodi-community-addons/script.skin.helper.service/README.md

 RunScript(script.skin.helper.service,action=busytexture)
 ```
 The script fills this Skin Strings after selection:
-SpinnerTexture --> the name of the selected busy texture
+SkinHelper.SpinnerTexture --> the name of the selected busy texture
-SpinnerTexturePath --> The full path of the selected busy texture
+SkinHelper.SpinnerTexturePath --> The full path of the selected busy texture

 #####To provide busy spinners with your skin:
 - Make sure to create a directory "busy_spinners" in your skin's extras folder.